facebookarchive/bistro/_docs/overview-of-concepts.md

 - `done`: This task has finished.
 Bistro won't run it ever again.
 - `incomplete`: This task ran at least once and wants to run again, but it hasn't been scheduled yet.
 - `error_backoff`: This task failed on its previous run, and is currently waiting for its back-off period to expire before trying again.
 - `failed`: This task failed permanently and Bistro should not try to run it again.

+*Note*: the [REST API](https://facebook.github.io/bistro/docs/rest-api/) has a `forgive_jobs` handler, which will immediately release any tasks from back-off, and will also allow permanently failed tasks to retry.
+This is useful if you are rolling out a fix that caused your task to crash on a portion of the data.
+See [HTTPMonitor.cpp](https://github.com/facebook/bistro/blob/master/bistro/server/HTTPMonitor.cpp)) for handler usage.

 Shell-command can write their status to their `argv[2]` as one of the above strings, or as a JSON string with extra metadata (TODO: docs).
 A task that fails to emit a status is taken to be in ["error_backoff", unless it was killed by Bistro](https://github.com/facebook/bistro/blob/master/bistro/processes/TaskSubprocessQueue.cpp#L64).
 In rare cases, you might use other [status codes not listed above](https://github.com/facebook/bistro/blob/master/bistro/statuses/TaskStatus.h).